OleksiiKolinko/Task-Management-App1/README.md

   "text": "text"
 }
 ```
 * GET: /api/comments?page={0}&size={10}&projectIds={1}&projectNames={projectName}&taskIds={1}&names={taskName}&assigneeIds={2}&assigneeNames={username} - Get all comments for tasks.
 There are filters.
-It allowed for users with ROLE_USER.
+It allowed for users with ROLE_USER and ROLE_MANAGER.
 * DELETE: /api/comments/{commentId} - Delete comment by id of that comment.
 By using soft delete concept.
 The assignee or managers receive messages about it, it depend of who remove comment.
 You can remove only yours comments.
-It allowed for users with ROLE_USER.
+It allowed for users with ROLE_USER and ROLE_MANAGER.
 ### Label controller
 * POST: /api/labels - Create new label.
 Name - is uniqure.
 It allowed only for users with ROLE_MANAGER.
 An example:
 ```json